Mental Health Facilities Goldsboro, NC

 Southeastern Healthcare Of Nc Inc - 39.5 miles from Goldsboro, NC

 Southeastern Healthcare Of Nc Inc is one of mental health facilities in Raleigh, North Carolina, located at 3401 Carl Sandburg Court, 27610 zip code.
 Southeastern Healthcare Of Nc Inc provides partial hospitalization/day treatment and outpatient treatment.
-Southeastern Healthcare Of Nc Inc provides integrated dual diagnosis disorder treatment, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Southeastern Healthcare Of Nc Inc also supports transitional age young adults, active duty military and seniors or older adults.
-Additional services provided at Southeastern Healthcare Of Nc Inc include case management, supported employment and mentoring/peer support/consumer-run services.
+Southeastern Healthcare Of Nc Inc provides activity therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Southeastern Healthcare Of Nc Inc also supports people requiring dual diagnosis treatment, LGBT and people with PTSD.
+Additional services provided at Southeastern Healthcare Of Nc Inc include integrated primary care services, supported employment and mentoring/peer support/consumer-run services.

 Learn More